 CLINTON FUNDED OUR FIRST, POORLY EXECUTED HIGH SPEED RAIL ROUTE

 By 1993, President Clinton could reference successful French TGV as the model for Northeast Corridor HSR.
 Though gasoline cost less in America, population density of NYC-Newark-Philadelphia-Baltmore-Washington corridor was triple that of Paris-Lyon corridor and 50 miles shorter at 237 miles.
-It already had 110 mph passenger rail and train stations served by extensive Metro rail transit.
+It already had 110 mph passenger rail and train stations served by extensive rapid transit.
 Equally important, the fastest drive between NYC and Washington required half tollways, was speed limited to 65 mph and often clogged.
-So Clinton used economic stimulus funds to further upgrade the Northeast Corridor.
+So Clinton used economic stimulus funds to further upgrade the Northeast Corridor rail line.

 Unfortunately, Clinton’s Secretary of Transportation followed that wise decision with critical mistakes.
 The short story is the Clinton Administration split 1993 economic stimulus grants between commercially-proven HSR and a competing technology called “MagLev”, short for Magnetic Levitation Trains.

-MagLev was running on short test tracks in Germany and Japan at a jaw-dropping 280 mph.
+MagLev was running on short test tracks in Germany and Japan up at a jaw-dropping 267-280 mph.
 Due to excessive construction and energy costs however, neither country would announce construction dates to move MagLev into commercial operation.
 Most telling of all, both nations continued building HSR routes.

-In 1995, posted Interstate Highway speed limits returned to 65-80 mph for most states (85 mph came later), which meant people often drove 70-85 mph.
+Meanwhile in 1995, posted Interstate Highway speed limits returned to 65-80 mph for most states (85 mph came later), which meant people often drove 70-90 mph.
 Acela had to achieve twice those speeds to impress enough people to switch from the personal comfort of driving.

 In December 2000, there was fanfare about Amtrak finally launching a fast passenger train like Europe.
 Unfortunately, the Devil was in the Details.